keziashiny/IBM_AI_CERTIFICATION_Final_Project/README.md

 ## **Files in This Repository**
 - `IBM.py` – Jupyter notebook with code, analysis, and visualizations.
-- `FINAL REPORT.pdf` – PDF report generated from the notebook.
+- `coffee_sales_report.pdf` – PDF report generated from the notebook.
 - `Coffe_sales.csv` – Dataset (or sample dataset if original is confidential).

 ---